 If such a location exists, then hot work fires should generally be postulated to occur in the area of this location (e.g., within reach of sparks from the hot work).

-If only one hot work fire scenario is developed, the is 1.0 (in effect, no is applied).
+If only one hot work fire scenario is developed, the scenario AF is 1.0 (in effect, no adjustment to the FIF is applied).

 If multiple hot work fire scenarios are developed, each scenario is assigned a corresponding fraction of the total fire frequency (if three scenarios are developed, each scenario uses a factor of 1/3).